Emily Hilliard, photo by Jess Schreibstein

 The name “Nothing in the House” is taken from a genre of pie, sometimes called “desperation pies,” that became popular during the Great Depression and, with a dose of ingenuity, were made from few, inexpensive ingredients.
 The name speaks to our practical home-baker sensibilities, roots in the history of pie, and appreciation for all the women and men, past and present, who have used their ingenuity and wit to make something delicious and beautiful with what they have.

 Nothing in the House is written for curious home bakers, scholars, food historians, and enthusiastic eaters interested in the cultural and historical underpinnings of American baked goods, particularly those from rural places.
 In this space, I use pie as a lens to explore topics including folklore and traditional culture, history, regionalism, and feminism.

 Nothing in the House has been featured on Design*Sponge, Food + Wine, Food52, Gourmet, Joy of Cooking, Refinery29, and the Washington Post Express, among others.
 It was a 2014 Kitchn Homie Award finalist for Best Baking Blog, where it was a judges’ pick.
 You can find more press clips here and more of my work here.

 Thanks for stopping by.
 I hope that this blog brings a little joy and inspiration to you, your kitchen, and your pies.
-If you'd like to get in touch, you can either leave a comment, or send an e-mail to email@example.com
+If you'd like to get in touch with any questions, story queries, catering requests, or just to say hello, you can either leave a comment or send an e-mail to email@example.com

 Yours in pie,